 This is the second post in a four-part series where I explore marketing and branding in the social enterprise industry.
-Read part one, and check back next week for part three!
+Don’t miss out on part one where I define social enterprise, week three where I feature an awesome social enterprise brand and week four where I wrap it up with some useful marketing resources.

 You’re ready to make a change in the world, and you’ve created the social enterprise to do it.
 Now, how do you spread the word?
 Keep reading for 6 best practices you can easily implement to effectively market your social enterprise and create a sustainable, long-term business that will change the world.